 Here’s a list of the most picturesque and iconic public Paris photoshoot locations to have your photos taken (in no particular order):

 Trocadero (Eiffel Tower): the most iconic and instantly recognizable place in Paris for photos.

 Montmartre: Suppose you’re after picturesque Parisian cafes and enchanting cobblestone streets.
 Then Montmartre, including Sacré-Cœur, La Maison Rose, and Place du Tertre, deserves real consideration.
 Montmartre works particularly well around sunrise and early morning but is also super-romantic in the evening.

 Bir-Hakeim Bridge (Eiffel Tower): a famous bridge with instantly recognizable architecture.
 It works pretty well for solo and couple photos but not so much for families or marriage proposals (due to the traffic).
 While neither romantic nor private, the bridge offers good photo variety and is a fantastic rain alternative when you have your heart set on the Eiffel Tower.

-Louvre Pyramid: the iconic museum is among the most recognizable and famous landmarks in the City of Lights.
+Louvre Pyramid: The iconic museum is among the City of Lights’ most recognizable and famous landmarks.
 Sure, you’ll need to show up early to beat the crowds.
 Still, this stunning glass-and-metal structure is incredible when you’re after the WOW factor and the best spot to capture the magical Blue Hour.